Novus-Initium/scaffold-grants/README.md

   <a href="https://github.com/allo-protocol">Gitcoin Allo</a>
 </h4>

-🧪 An open-source toolkit for building decentralized grant stacks and various capital allocation and accountability platforms, tools, as well as various other tings for the Ethereum and EVM blockchains.
-It's designed to make it easier for developers to create and deploy custom smart contracts and build more easily edit user interfaces that interact with a custom version of the Allo v1 contracts, with abstracted componenets to make it easier to understand, modify, experiement, and learn with.
+🧪 An open-source toolkit for building decentralized grant stacks and various capital allocation and accountability platforms, tools, as well as various other things for the Ethereum and EVM blockchains.
+It's designed to make it easier for developers to create and deploy custom smart contracts and build more easily edit user interfaces that interact with a custom version of the Allo v1 contracts, with abstracted components to make it easier to understand, modify, experiment, and learn with.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it!
 Customize your grant stack and automatically generate web-hooks for custom contracts and functions.
 - 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.